pschwede/AnchorBot/README.md

 * Click a feed again to refresh it.
 * Click the Reload-Button to refresh all feeds

-*⚠ Running it the first time may take some minutes even with a fast Internet connections!*
+*⚠ Running it the first time may take some minutes even with a fast Internet connection!*

 Installation
 ------------